-Have you experienced the WordPress admin broken issues?
-In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.
+Have you experienced broken WordPress admin issues?
+In today’s write-up, we will learn how to fix broken functionality in WordPress.
+Fixing broken WordPress involves dealing with WordPress plugins, PHP, configurations, and other measures.

-Broken admin dashboard errors in WordPress occur when a specific plugin conflicts with existing assets in WordPress.
+Broken admin dashboard errors in WordPress occur when a specific plugin conflicts with existing WordPress assets.

-However, reasons for broken functionality include the browser’s cache, updates, or outdated versions of a specific Theme or Plugin.
+However, broken functionality can be caused by the browser’s cache, updates, or outdated versions of a specific Theme or Plugin.

 Let’s proceed and explain the broken admin dashboard in WordPress and how to fix broken functionality as a beginner.